Gusto/gusto.github.io/_posts/2013-09-26-authentication-example.markdown

   }
 ```

-The `access_token` should be included with every call to the API.
+The `access_token` should be included as a query parameter with every call to the API.
 Failure to include the `access_token` or using an expired token will result in a 401 response.

 ### Refresh Token